DFHack/dfhack/docs/dev/compile/index.rst

 Building DFHack
 ===============

-Those seeking to compile the source code for DFHack, and or plugins, can refer to the following help pages.
+Those seeking to compile the source code for DFHack, including core and plugins, can refer to the following help pages.

 .. toctree::
    :maxdepth: 2